opulencephp/Opulence/application/rdev/models/routing/README.md

 The "authenticate" filter will be executed on any matched routes inside the closure.

 ## Config
-Routers can be initialized directly or with the help of a combination of a `RouterConfig` object and a `RouterFactory` ([learn more about configs](/application/rdev/models/configs)).
+Routers can be initialized directly or with the help of a combination of a `RouterConfig` and a `RouterFactory` ([learn more about configs](/application/rdev/models/configs)).
 The two will automatically create `Route` objects and add them to your `Router`.

 Let's break down the structure of the config.
 All of the top-level keys are optional:
 * "compiler"